shivangdubey/HacktoberFest2020/README.md

 1)step one: Add your name.

-2)step two:select an option to guess a number
+2)step two: Select an option to guess a number.

-3)step three: the game starts start guessing the numbers
+3)step three: The game will start, now start guessing the number.

 **Screenshot**